NYU-BFX/RNA-Seq_Standard/README.md

 2. If you have multiple group_info.txt file, you need to run the command for all your group_info.txt files.

 3. The summary html report will be generated in [pipeline/summarize](pipeline/summarize) folder.
+RNA-seq track files, bam files are in each sample's alignment folder.

 #### Example of the html report:
 [hESC Report By CellType](http://www.hpc.med.nyu.edu/~gongy05/RNA-Seq_Standard/H1_Cells/By_CellType/By_CellType.html)